 1. Submitting with Payroll Software:

-Direct Integration with IRAS
+Direct Integration with IRAS (API Service)

 Certain payroll software vendors like JustLogin are directly integrated with IRAS through API, allowing employers to validate and submit employment income information directly through their payroll software.
 This streamlines the submission process as you no long have to download the Validation and Submission Application.